devothamgn321/cross-continental-eco-economic-data-pipeline/README.md

 This platform was designed and built with a product-first methodology to bridge the gap between complex climate and economic data engineering and downstream analytical consumers.

+## AI / ML Readiness

+The pipeline creates a clean, standardized monthly dataset that can be used as input for future AI and machine learning workflows.

+Potential use cases include:

+- Forecasting food price changes
+- Detecting climate or economic anomalies
+- Modeling relationships between weather, energy usage, and food prices
+- Building dashboards or decision-support tools for policy and operations teams

+The current project focuses on the data infrastructure layer required before reliable AI models can be built.

+## Product & Engineering Decisions

+Key decisions made during the project included:

+- Using `country_code` and `year_month` as common join keys to make multiple datasets interoperable
+- Preserving missing source coverage as nulls instead of dropping records, so users can see real data gaps
+- Separating historical backfill from incremental updates to make the system more scalable
+- Using Docker Compose to make the system reproducible across environments
+- Exposing the final dataset through REST APIs so downstream tools can consume the data without direct database access

+-
 ### 🎯 Target User Personas
 | Persona | Core Needs | Pain Points | Platform Use Case |
 | :--- | :--- | :--- | :--- |